Cambodian opposition rallies for second day after protest death

 "I don't know how he was killed.
 We didn't use live bullets," he said.

-The party has called for peaceful protest and said on Sunday it did not recognise the "small group of opportunists" who had stirred up trouble.
+The party has called for peaceful protest and said on Sunday it did not recognize the "small group of opportunists" who had stirred up trouble.

 The capital has been tense since the election but protests have been mostly calm until now and the security forces, prone to cracking down on dissent in the past, have been restrained.